yearn/yearn-vaults-v3/TECH_SPEC.md

 Optionally, if the vault management allows, a user can specify a list of strategies to withdraw from.
 If a list of strategies is passed, the vault will try to withdraw from them.

-If a user passed array is not defined or the override_custom_queue flag has been turned on, the redeem function will use the default_queue.
+If a user passed array is not defined or the use_default_queue flag has been turned on, the redeem function will use the default_queue.

 In order to properly comply with the ERC-4626 standard and still allow losses, both withdraw and redeem have an additional optional parameter of 'max_loss' that can be used.
 The default for 'max_loss' is 0 (i.e. revert if any loss) for withdraws, and 10_000 (100%) for redeems.